arturoherrero/arturoherrero.com/_posts/2011/2011-07-11-clean-code.md

 - #### Formatting

     The formatting of the code has one purpose: readability.
+The newspaper
-The newspapper methapor: when reading code, the first functions that we find have to be the main and if we want we can go into details below.
+    metaphor: when reading code, the main functions should appear first, and we can go into details below.

-- #### Objects And Data Structures
+- #### Objects and data structures

-    Objects hide their data and expose functions to operate with them, in the other hand we expose data structures directly.
+    Objects hide their data and expose functions to operate with them, on the other hand, data structures expose their data directly.

-- #### Error Handling
+- #### Error handling

     Try to separate the logic of our application from the exception handler and don't pass or return null values from functions.

-- #### Unit Test
+- #### Unit test

-    The tests are a very important part building an applications.
+    Tests are a very important part of building applications.
 Ideally, do TDD and create test code as good as the code of the rest of the application.

 - #### Classes

-    Classes must be small with a high cohesion.
+    Classes must be small with high cohesion.

 - #### Emergence

-    To create a good emergent design we should run all tests, eliminate duplication, express the intention in the code and minimize the number of classes and methods.
+    To create a good emergent design we should run all tests, eliminate duplication, express the intention in the code, and minimize the number of classes and methods.
     These are [Kent Beck's *Four Rules of Simple Design*][2]{:target="_blank" rel="noreferrer"}.

----

-I did a talk at the Agile Madrid User Group about this book.

 <div class="iframe-container iframe-519">
   <iframe src="https://www.slideshare.net/slideshow/embed_code/8036914"